Watch: Terrifying shark attack during Shark Week stunt

 Shark Week also follows Partington's journey back from a very different near-death experience.

-It recounts his rehabilitation from a stroke he suffered here in 2021.
+It recounts his rehabilitation from a stroke he suffered in New Zealand in 2021.

 Partington shared the news last year on Instagram, revealing how serious the situation had been.